fduartef/metabase_csv_export/README.md

 Using selenium and Firefox Driver, this script finds a metabase question, logs in and downloads it's results as an CSV file.

-After that, it renamgit es the last downloaded file on the destination folder to the question number.
+After that, it renames the last downloaded file on the destination folder to the question number.

 Usage: